It's Great When You're Straight...Yeah: Singles

 "Reverend Black Grape" was released as a single in May 1995, with "Straight Out of Trumpton" and a remix of "Reverend Black Grape" as its B-sides.
+It was sent to modern rock radio stations in the US in August 1996.
 The music video for "Reverend Black Grape" was filmed in Ancoats, Manchester, with some interior shots at a bar in the same city, with director Don Letts.
-Kurfirst selected him as he used to manage Big Audio Dynamite, who Letts was a member of.
-Ryder took a liking to Letts because of his musical style with that band, going as far to say that the video was highly influenced by Big Audio Dynamite in its religious imagery and cowboy atmosphere.
-It stars Ryder and Kermit dressed as American preachers, intended to tie-in with the song's religious references.
+Kurfirst selected him as he used to manage Big Audio Dynamite, of which Letts was a member.
+Ryder took a liking to Letts because of his musical style with that band, going as far as to say that the video was highly influenced by Big Audio Dynamite in its religious imagery and cowboy atmosphere.
+It stars Ryder and Kermit dressed as American preachers, intended to tie in with the song's religious references.
 The video was banned from TV airings due to part of the lyrics accusing the Pope of war crimes, which angered the Catholic Church.
 They performed "Reverend Black Grape" on Top of the Pops around this time.

 "In the Name of the Father" was released as a single in July 1995, with "Land of 1000 Karma Sutra Babes" and a remix of "In the Name of the Father" as its B-sides.
-The music video for "In the Name of the Father" was filmed over the course of a week in Ocho Rios in Jamaica at Letts' suggestion, who returned to direct it.
+It was sent to mainstream rock and modern rock radio stations in the US in October 1995.
+The music video for "In the Name of the Father" was filmed over the course of a week in Ocho Rios, Jamaica, at Letts' suggestion, who returned to direct it.
 Letts portrayed the band members as missionaries, with Ryder seen floating down a river on a raft and being baptized.
-"Kelly's Heroes" was released as a single around their April 1996 US tour.
-Two versions were released on CD: the first with a live version of "Little Bob" and remixes of "Kelly's Heroes", while the second featured live versions of "Kelly's Heroes", "In the Name of the Father" and "Fat Neck".
+"Kelly's Heroes" was released as a radio single in March 1996, coinciding with their US tour the following month.
+Two versions were released on CD: the first with a live version of "Little Bob" and remixes of "Kelly's Heroes", while the second featured live versions of "Kelly's Heroes", "In the Name of the Father", and "Fat Neck".
 Two music videos were filmed for "Kelly's Heroes": the first saw Bez dressed as Batman and Ryder wearing a wig, filmed in a club in London.
-The label did not like this one, prompting a second one being done, revolving around a bank robbery.
-As Kermit was ill by this second shoot, Psycho filled his role.
+The label did not like this one, prompting a second one to be done, revolving around a bank robbery.
+As Kermit was ill during this second shoot, Psycho filled his role.
 Prior to the release of the single, a writ was issued by Intastella, who said they had partially written "Kelly's Heroes" and other songs on the album.
 That band had registered the material, claiming they were owed royalties for the album and its singles.
-Ryder retorted that Mittler and Wright had only spent 30 minutes at most in a studio with him, and settled out of court.
+Ryder retorted that Mittler and Wright had only spent 30 minutes at most in a studio with him and settled out of court.

+The song A Big Day In The North was used on the soundtrack for the feature film Virtuosity.